kiringodhwani/CS50s-Introduction-to-Programming-with-Python-at-Harvard/Problem Set 6: File IO/README.md

 **scourgify.py**: Expects the user to provide two command-line arguments other than the filename ---

-**1.** The name of an existing CSV file to read as input, whose columns are assumed to be, in this order, 'name' and 'house'.
+**1.** The name of an existing CSV file to read as input, whose columns are assumed to be, in order, 'name' and 'house'.
 Here is an example:
   <pre>
    name,house
    "Abbott, Hannah",Hufflepuff